 [List of Course Learning Outcomes follows.]

-See Recommended Element 2.

-10.1 Program Student Learning Outcomes (PSLOs): When applicable (specifically, when a course offered by a department can be used to fulfill a requirement in the major offered by the department offering the course), the syllabus must list the PSLOs it addresses.
-See Recommended Element 3.
+10.1 Program Student Learning Outcomes (PSLOs): The PSLOs are a statement of what the student is able to do after completion of the degree program.
+When applicable (specifically, when a course offered by a department can be used to fulfill a requirement in the major offered by the department offering the course), the syllabus must list the PSLOs it addresses.

-10.2 General Education Program Student Learning Outcomes (GEPSLOs): When applicable (i.e., when a course is certified as a General Education course), the syllabus must list the GEPSLOs it addresses.
-See Recommended Element 4.
+10.2 General Education Program Student Learning Outcomes (GEPSLOs): The GEPSLOs are a statement of what the student upon completion of all GE requirements.
+When applicable (i.e., when a course is certified as a General Education course), the syllabus must list the GEPSLOs it addresses.

-10.3 General Education Learning Outcomes (GELOs): If applicable, the syllabus must list the GELOs for every General Education Area for which the course is certified.
-See Recommended Element 5.
+10.3 General Education Learning Outcomes (GELOs): The GELOs are a statement of that the student is able to do upon completion of that GE area requirement (e.g A1, A2, C3, etc).
+If applicable, the syllabus must list the GELOs for every General Education Area for which the course is certified.

 11. Materials required/requested/recommended for purchase to complete course.
 Include any required software and (for courses with an online component) minimum computer requirements.
 See Recommended Element 6.